Swrve/swrve-unity-sdk/docs/upgrade_guide.md

   - [Deprecation of the old IAP function](#deprecation-of-the-old-iap-function)
 - [Upgrading to Unity SDK v2.4](#upgrading-to-unity-sdk-v24)
   - [Migration from Unity SDK 2.3 to Unity SDK 2.4](#migration-from-unity-sdk-23-to-unity-sdk-24)

+Upgrading to Unity SDK v3.6
+=

+This section provides information to enable you to upgrade to Swrve Unity SDK v3.6.

+SDK Shared Instance
+-
+* The SDK shared instance now uses Object.FindObjectsOfType instead of Resources.FindObjectsOfTypeAll.
+Ensure your prefab is in the scene and active.

 Upgrading to Unity SDK v3.5
 =